jesserogerson/normSpec/README.md

 #normalizeSpectra.py
-Author: Jesse A. Rogerson, email: rogerson@yorku.ca
+Author: Jesse A. Rogerson, jesserogerson.com, rogerson@yorku.ca

 The code implementation was written by the above, but with helpful (and crucial) contributions from: **Patrick B. Hall, Paola Rodriguez Hidalgo**